Fedosov dg manifolds associated with Lie pairs: Preliminaries

-\begin{remark} When $L=T_M$ and $A$ is the trivial Lie subalgebroid of $L$ of rank 0, the $\pbw^{\nabla,j}$ map of Theorem~\ref{Nairobi} is the inverse of the so called ``complete symbol map,'' which is an isomorphism from the space $\enveloping{T_M}$ of differential operators on $M$ to the space $\sections{S(T_M)}$ of fiberwisely polynomial functions on $T\dual_M$.
+\begin{remark} When $L=T_M$ and $A$ is the trivial Lie subalgebroid of $L$ of rank 0, the $\pbw^{}$ map of Theorem~\ref{Nairobi} is the inverse of the so-called `complete symbol map,' which is an isomorphism from the space $\enveloping{T_M}$ of differential operators on $M$ to the space $\sections{S(T_M)}$ of fiberwise polynomial functions on $T^\vee_M$.
 The complete symbol map was generalized to arbitrary Lie algebroids over $\RR$ by Nistor--Weinstein--Xu~\cite{MR1687747}.
-It played an important role in quantization theory~\cite{MR706215,MR1687747}. \end{remark}
+It played an important role in quantization theory \cite{MR706215,MR1687747, MR1231231, MR1427063}. \end{remark}